Lean Six Sigma with Python — Logistic Regression

 • What is the total CTC of incentives?

-After answering these questions you’ll be able to estimate the return on investment of this new incentive policy.
+After answering these questions, you’ll be able to estimate the return on investment for, this new incentive policy.
 Depending on the hourly cost of the operators you may lose or save money.

 Next Steps

-However, the operator's productivity may not be only driven by their motivation but can be also impacted by the warehouse layout, the picking process or the order profile.
+However, the operator's productivity may not be only driven by their motivation but can also be, you’ll be able to estimate the return on investment for impacted by the warehouse layout, the picking process or the order profile.

-Therefore, this analysis should be completed with a process optimization study to ensure that operators can exploit their full potential motivated by the right amount of incentives. (for more information you can check my previous series about warehouse picking productivity: link)
+Therefore, this analysis should be completed with a process optimization study to ensure that operators can exploit their full potential motivated by the right amount of incentives. also be

 About Me